billITStuff/billITStuff/README.md

-# Hello, I am Bill
+# Welcome to my Projects Page

 I will soon graduate SNHU with Bachelors in Cybersecurity and have a profound interest in technology and a dedication to solving complex problems.